Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 5 July 2025

-This blog post includes by honest opinions on the CPython JIT.
+This blog post includes my honest opinions on the CPython JIT.
 What I think we did well, what I think we could have done better.
 I'll also do some brief qualititative analysis.